 Weight loss surgery in South Tampa

 Obesity is known to have negative effects on a person's health.
-At Memorial Hospital of Tampa, we are proud to offer patients access to expert bariatric surgeons with extensive experience in weight loss surgery.
+At HCA Florida South Tampa Hospital, we are proud to offer patients access to expert bariatric surgeons with extensive experience in weight loss surgery.
 Our hospital is a MBSAQIP Accredited Comprehensive Center which acknowledges our high levels of patient care and quality outcomes.

 Candidates for weight loss surgery